Table of Contents

 1. Description

 An overview of analytical methods used in finance, and their applications.
+Analytical tasks will be completed in the Python programming language.
+Students need no prior experience using Python or writing code in any programming language.
+Knowledge of Excel will be useful.
 Particular focus will be paid to methods for handling large data sets used in high-frequency trading, and machine learning and artificial intelligence methods applied to banking, investments, and energy markets.

 1.1.
 Course Learning Outcomes & Objectives